dmlc/gluon-cv/docs/model_zoo/depth.rst

 ================

-Here is the model zoo for task of depth prediction.
+Here is the model zoo for the task of depth prediction.

 .. hint::